noahcas25/BugRun/docs/index.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/noahcas25/BugRun/edit/master/docs/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```markdown
 Privacy Policy
 NightModeGames built its Games as Free apps.
 This SERVICE is provided by NightModeGames at no cost and is intended for use as is.
 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.If you choose to use our Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that we collect is used for providing and improving the Service.
 We will not use or share your information with anyone except as described in this Privacy Policy.